ezlage/ezAdmin/README.md

 New scripts to/that:

+- Automate cleaning routines for WSUS servers
 - Automatically identify servers, check status and generate DFS reports
-- Make it easier to check the hosts file for multiple servers
+- Deploy EXE packages to servers
-- Facilitate cleaning user profiles on servers
+- Deploy MSI packages to servers
-- Check the last restart of multiple servers
 - Detect, disable, and move inactive computer accounts in AD
 - Detect, disable, and move inactive user accounts in AD
-- Automate cleaning routines for WSUS servers
+- Facilitate cleaning user profiles on servers
-- Deploy MSI and EXE packages to servers
+- Make it easier to check the hosts file for multiple servers

+#### v0.1.1: New script and changes
+- Probe-WinServersBootTime.ps1 created, tested and added
+- Probe-WinServersAndVols.ps1 renamed to Probe-WinServersVols.ps1 and improved

 #### v0.0.0: First public pre-release
 - Probe-WinServersAndVols.ps1 created, tested and added